Koby1705/color-catcher/README.md

 - When I make a mistake, the game informs me of it saying NO! and the whole pattern repeats, allowing me to try again endlessly
 - When I get the sequence right for 12 levels, I am informed I won the game and I can start all over again

+## Features

+- 4 buttons (navy, red, yellow, green)
+- 12 levels
+- Power button to turn on the game
+- GO button to start the game
+- After every mistake the computer sequence is repeated so player can try again